Our GESB Super choice products

 Investment returns

-Our choice plans for GESB Super are compared to the SuperRatings fund crediting survey over the five years to 30 June 2023.
-This survey compares returns with choice products across the industry1.
+Our choice plans for GESB Super are compared to the SuperRatings fund crediting survey over the five years to 30 June 2025.
+This survey compares returns with choice products across the industry.1

-We are continuously looking for ways to improve our performance against our objectives.
-Some of the key we have put in place to monitor and strengthen our performance include:
+Some of the key processes we have put in place to monitor and strengthen our performance include:

-• Enhancing our approach to managing Environmental, Social and Governance (ESG) factors, including implementing lower carbon emission listed share portfolios; and
+• Enhancing our approach to managing Environmental, Social and Governance (ESG) factors

-• Reviewing Strategic Asset Allocations to make sure they remain appropriate
+• Reviewing Strategic Asset Allocations to ensure they remain appropriate

 Level of investment risk